skip-mev/docs/docs/4-how-skip-works.md

 ### ✅  Design

-The design goals of MEV-Tendermint is to allow & preserve:
+The design goals of MEV-Tendermint are to allow & preserve:

 1. 🔒  **Privacy** for users submitting bundles
 2. 🎁  **Atomicity** for bundles of transactions